Why Teeth Cleanings Are Necessary

-Continue reading to learn how often you should receive a, what you can generally expect during your visit, and the overall importance of such appointments.
+Here’s what you need to know regarding how many times it’s recommended you receive ain a year, what you can generally expect, and the overall importance of such appointments.

 How Often You Should Go

-Most dentists, including ours, agree that you should visit the office for a professional teeth cleaning every 6 months, twice a year.
-This accepted standard allows our dentist and dental hygienists to keep tabs on the health of your teeth and gums.
+Most dentists, including ours, agree that you should have your teeth professionally cleaned every 6 months, or twice a year.
+This accepted standard allows Dr. Paul and our dental hygienists to keep tabs on the health of your teeth and gums.

-Now, if you have a history of gum disease or a recent dental issue was found at your last appointment, you may need to see our dentist more frequently.
-Every patient is different and our staff will be sure to advise you on your teeth cleaning timeline should you deviate from the standard.
+Now, if you have a history of gum disease or a recent dental issue was found at your last appointment, you may need to visit our Portage dental office more frequently.
+Every patient is different and our staff can advise you on your teeth cleaning timeline should you deviate from the standard.

 Regularly brushing and flossing your teeth on your own is beneficial but does not effectively remove all plaque, tartar, and bacteria buildup.
-If you are to, specialized dental tools, a trained hygienist, and regular cleanings are all required.
+If you want toand cavity formation, specialized dental tools, a trained hygienist, and regular cleanings are all required.

 What to Expect

-A teeth cleaning can be broken down into 4 main stages.
+A teeth cleaning is broken down into 4 main stages.
 Each component of the cleaning process is painless and relatively quick.
 The tools used will make various sounds but there is nothing to worry about as you are in good hands.

 The stages of a teeth cleaning are: